YuZh98/YuZh98.github.io/public/teaching/mc/index.md

-# [Undergraduate Teaching Assistant] Multivariate Calculus
+# [Undergraduate TA] Multivariate Calculus

 Instructor: Huting Wang

-The course material highly resembles the one for Mathematical Analysis B2.
+The course material highly resembles the one for Mathematical Analysis B2